 In 1968, "K" Line completed construction of the Toyota Maru No. 1, a multi-level car carrier with a capacity of 1,250 vehicles.
 Since then, "K" Line has continued to focus its energy and passion as a pioneer in the transport of completely built-up cars.
 We introduced the Toyota Maru No. 10, Japan's first pure car carrier (PCC), in 1970, and the European Highway, the world's largest PCC at the time (with 4,200-vehicle capacity), which also boasted the highest navigation speeds, in 1973, consolidating our position as a world leader.

 "K" Line has been endeavoring to innovatively reinforce its car carrier fleet with in-depth consideration to environmental preservation in particular, as well as to perform service in the handling of complete cars that is entirely damage-free at all times during loading and discharging operations as well as during ocean navigation.

-From viewpoint of oil pollution prevention and environmental preservation, we adopted a new method in which fuel and bunker oil tanks are designed to be placed within a triple-bottom structure.
-This new method is expected to increase protective capabilities of the tanks when a ship’s hull is damaged.
+From viewpoint of oil pollution prevention and environmental preservation, "K" Line adopted a new method in which fuel and bunker oil tanks are designed to be placed within a triple-bottom structure.
+This new method increases the protective capabilities of the tanks when a ship's hull is damaged.

-We have also succeeded in adopting an electronic control engine onboard a car carrier for the first time.
+"K" Line has also succeeded in adopting an electronic control engine onboard a car carrier.
 Fuel injection timing and timing of both opening and closing of the exhaust valves are controlled with electronic signals.
 As a result, it contributes greatly to reducing emissions of NOx (Nitrogen Oxide), and reducing emission of CO2 (Carbon Dioxide) and PM (particulate matter) when in low load operation